 Similar to shadertoy.com, glslsandbox.com, and glslb.in.
 Fragment is a constrained design tool for content creation within the boundaries of two triangles.
 If none of that made any sense, please visit www.shadertoy.com

-Unlike shadertoy, Fragment is a native OSX app, that allows you to edit your GLSL code with which ever text editor you prefer.
-Fragment allows you to render out high resolution prints, quicktime movies and png sequences (with transparency if you want it)!
+Unlike shadertoy, Fragment is a native macOS app, that allows you to edit your GLSL code with which ever text editor you prefer.
+Fragment allows you to render out high resolution prints, and png sequences (with transparency if you want it)!

 Fragment allows you to create playable real-time visual instruments.
 It does this by creating UI elements (sliders, buttons, etc) from comments in your glsl code, i.e. uniform float foobar; //slider:0.0,1.0,0.5.